 Yes, LinkedIn has analytics.
 In fact, LinkedIn gives you an analysis of your personal profile, page, and ads.
 For personal profiles, the platform allows you to see how many people visited your profile and how many times you appeared in search.
 However, the information is just limited to free accounts unlike with premium users.
 For your page, LinkedIn gives you analytics of your posts.

 Depending on your account, navigating your analytics may be different from others.
 For free accounts, you can view how your post or article did by clicking the Me icon located at the top of your homepage.
 Then click Posts & Activity under Manage.
 After that, you can choose the post you wanted to view the analytics for.
 If you’re managing a company page, you can view the page’s analytics from the admin view.

 Yes, LinkedIn Analytics is free.
 It is a built-in feature on the platform.
 Anyone can view their page or profile analytics as long as they have an admin role.
 LinkedIn Analytics allows users to measure their social media strategy’s effectiveness by monitoring their performance.
-It gives you the number of users who saw your content, people who visited your profile, how many times you appeared on searches, and the number of times your posts were liked and shared.
+It gives you the number of users who saw your content, people who visited your profile, how many times you appeared on searches, and how many times your posts were liked and shared.

 Determining the most important analytics on LinkedIn depends on your marketing strategy and goals.
 Here are some of the important metrics to monitor on your account: